sketch7/FluentlyHttpClient/README.md

 | Logger     | Log request/response.                         |

 Two important points to keep in mind:
- - First argument within constructor has to be `FluentHttpRequestDelegate` which is generally called `next`.
+ - The first argument within constructor has to be `FluentHttpRequestDelegate` which is generally called `next`.
  - During `Invoke` the `await _next(request);` must be invoked and return the response, in order to continue the flow.

  The following is the timer middleware implementation *(bit simplified)*.